roachsinai/ORBSLAM24Windows/README.md

 2. Cmake
  - Version should at least be 2.8.
 3. Visual Studio
  - In this tutorial is VS2013(Corresponding to opencv's vc12).
+4. vcpkg
+ - Add `CMAKE_TOOLCHAIN_FILE` environment variable.
+ - include `vcpkg/scripts/buildsystems/vcpkg.cmake` in CMakeLists.txt.

-So, we'll build a visual studio 2013 project of ORB_SLAM2 using cmake and then make a x64 app.
+So, we'll build a visual studio 2019 project of ORB_SLAM2 using cmake and then make a x64 app.

 ## Steps
 First, we'll compile the projects in **Thirdparty** folder.

 ### DBoW2
+1. `vcpkg.exe install opencv4:x64-windows`
-1. Open cmake-gui, select DBow2 folder as the source path and the DBow2/build folder as the binaries path.
+2. Open cmake-gui, select DBow2 folder as the source path and the DBow2/build folder as the binaries path.
-2. Click configure, select Visual Studio 12 2013 Win64(or your own) as the generator, click finish.
+3. Click configure, select Visual Studio 16 2019 Win64(or your own) as the generator, click finish.
-3. After configure done, click Generate.
+4. After configure done, click Generate.
-4. Go to the DBow2/build folder, double click the DBoW2.sln to open the peoject.
+5. Go to the DBow2/build folder, double click the DBoW2.sln to open the peoject.
-5. Build ALL_BUILD in either debug or release mode you want.
+6. Build ALL_BUILD in either debug or release mode you want.
-6. After success build, the libraries will be in the lib folder of the DBow2 project source folder.
+7. After success build, the libraries will be in the lib folder of the DBow2 project source folder.

 ### eigen
 **eigen is not need to be built**

 ### g2o
 1. Open cmake-gui, select g2o folder as the source path and the g2o/build folder as the binaries path.
-2. Click configure, select Visual Studio 12 2013 Win64(or your own) as the generator, click finish.
+2. Click configure, select Visual Studio 16 2019 Win64(or your own) as the generator, click finish.
 3. After configure done, click Generate.
 4. Go to the g2o/build folder, double click the g2o.sln to open the peoject.
 5. Right click on the g2o project->Properties->C/C++->Preprocessor Definitions, add WINDOWS at the end row, click Apply and OK.